West Iredell High School

 West Iredell High School is a public high school located in Statesville, North Carolina.
 It is part of the Iredell-Statesville Schools district.

 About

 The students of "West", as it is known throughout the county, are currently 76% Caucasian, 18% African-American, 10% Hispanic, 2% Asian, <1% Multi-Racial, and <1% American Indian.
 West offers the standard high school core curriculum.
 Since 2004 the school has added three new AP courses, Latin I and II, and nine new honor courses to the curriculum.

 Classes

 The high school does also offer a full range of visual and performing arts classes; adding pottery to the visual arts program in recent years.
 West offers courses in all of the Career Pathways, an Army JROTC program, and an after school Credit Recovery Program.
 With the Virtual High School, the students have unlimited course offerings.
 West also enjoys a strong partnership with Mitchell Community College where the students can take entry level college courses and Huskins Courses.

 Athletics

+The school mascot is the Warrior.
+They compete in the Western Foothills 4A/5A conference as a 4A school: